dheeraj237/localhost-ott/README.md

-# localhost-ott
+# Local OTT Player

 Your own home network OTT player.
 This project allows you to stream and manage your movie collection over your home network.
-Built with Node.js and Express, it provides a simple yet powerful way to turn your movie directory into a personal OTT platform.
+Built with React, Node.js, Express, and Tailwind CSS, it provides a simple yet powerful way to turn your movie directory into a personal OTT platform.

 ### Stream Anywhere at Home: Easily watch your favorite movies from your laptop on any device—be it your TV, tablet, or smartphone—right over your home's WiFi.
 No cables, no hassle.
 ### Your Movies, Everywhere: Transform your home into a cinema where your movie collection follows you, seamlessly streaming from your laptop to any screen in the house.